smores56/osprette/README.md

 - The halves are too close together: not by much, but a little extra space helps a lot
 - The thumbs are uncomfortable: normal choc V1 keycaps have ridges on the edges, so the sideways thumbs hurt after prolonged use
-- There are too many keys: I've been using 34 keys happily for a while and don't need the other 4 thumbs
+- There are too many keys: I've been using 34 keys happily for a while and don't need the other 4 thumb keys
-- Not-aggressive pinky stagger: The pinkies on the original are very Corne staggered, which is fine, but I've been spoiled lately my more comfortable, radical stagger
+- Not-aggressive pinky stagger: The pinkies on the original are very Corne staggered, which is fine, but I've been spoiled lately by more comfortable, radical stagger
-- It had no support for a power switch: bluetooth is great when you can afford a compatible MCU, and I wanna throw this thing in a bag without worrying about keypresses
+- No support for a power switch: bluetooth is great when you can afford a compatible MCU, and I wanna throw this thing in a bag without worrying about keypresses

 All these things together make this board my next step in pursuing the best 34-key keeb with comfortable pinkies.